-This is something you just won’t get away from, been disqualified from a survey after you have spent as long as 20 minutes completing one.
+This is something you just won’t get away from, being disqualified from a survey after you have spent as long as 20 minutes completing one.

-This has to be the most frustrating and annoying things especially after you think that you have completed one.
+This has to be the most frustrating and annoying thing especially after you think that you have completed one.

 I’m sorry but their reasoning behind it does not wash with me.